nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>template</b></td>
-        <td>The template which should be assigned to the Mikado instance.</td>
+        <td>The template which should be assigned to the Mikado instance (JSON or the name of the template when registered/loaded externally).</td>
         <td></td>
     </tr>
     <tr></tr>